-A: Fuck research.
-There is so much of it these days that you can always find one that supports your belief.
+A: There are so many studies these days that you can always find one that supports your belief.

 Think about it!
 Some researchers are backing climate change (global warming) while others don’t.
 I prefer to believe the latter.
 Why?
 Because the supporters of global warming are most likely trying to push the agenda simply to collect more revenue from taxes.